Prompt-Based Exemplar Super-Compression and Regeneration for Class-Incremental Learning: Introduction

 However, utilizing generated images for CIL model training leads to a potentially huge domain gap between old exemplars and new data.
-We propose two techniques to tackle this problem, \ie, partial compression and diffusion-based data augmentation, enabling the CIL model to properly benefit from the synthetic exemplars without the need to fine-tune the diffusion model on the target dataset. \textbf{Partial compression} employs a small proportion of the memory to store prompts for exemplar regeneration and the rest to store real images.
-In later phases, the model is trained by a mixed set of recreated exemplars and real-image exemplars. \textbf{Diffusion-based data augmentation} involves the usage of an off-the-shelf diffusion model to generate data during CIL training, when each real image is sometimes replaced by its synthetic counterpart.
+We propose two techniques, partial compression and diffusion-based data augmentation, to mitigate this problem, enabling the CIL model to properly benefit from the synthetic exemplars without the need to fine-tune the diffusion model on the target dataset.
 Since the same pre-trained diffusion model can be directly downloaded from the public cloud at any time when necessary, we do not need to store the fine-tuned generator using our own memory.

-Extensive experiments are conducted on three image classification datasets: Caltech-256 \cite{Caltech}, Food-101 \cite{Food}, and Places-100 \cite{Places}.
-We fully investigate the effect of ESCORT under different CIL settings and demonstrate that our approach achieves substantial improvements compared to the state-of-the-art CIL method, \eg, increasing average accuracy on Caltech-256 by $5.0$ percentage points.
+Extensive experiments show that our PESCR achieves top performance on both fine-grained and coarse-grained classification datasets: Caltech-256 \citep{Caltech}, Food-101 \citep{Food}, Places-100 \citep{Places}, and ImageNet-100 \citep{deng2009imagenet}.
+We fully investigate the effect of PESCR under different CIL settings and demonstrate that our approach achieves tremendous improvements compared to the state-of-the-art (SOTA) CIL method, e.g., substantially increasing the average learning from half accuracy on $11$-phase ImageNet-100 by $3.2\%$.

-To summarize, we make \textbf{three contributions}: 1) a novel exemplar compression and regeneration method for CIL to increase the quantity and enhance the diversity of exemplars, 2) two techniques, \ie, partial compression and diffusion-based data augmentation, to alleviate the domain gap between generated and real exemplars, and 3) extensive experiments on three CIL datasets with state-of-the-art results, an in-depth ablation study, and further visualizations.
+Our contributions can be summarized as follows.
+We challenge the traditional manner of saving old class exemplars as RGB images in CIL and propose a memory-efficient data storage approach based on prompts, significantly increasing exemplar quantity with the same memory cost.
+A general-purpose ControlNet is employed to regenerate diverse high-resolution images from prompts during incremental stages, without fine-tuning it on our target datasets.
+We devise two techniques, partial compression and diffusion-based data augmentation, to alleviate the domain gap between generated exemplars and real images.
+Extensive experiments are conducted on four classification datasets, two CIL protocols, seven CIL methods, and three budget settings to evaluate the performance of our approach.